Is Stanford Test Optional?

 Scores from either the ACT or SAT

-Although we have discussed “is Stanford test optional?”, one of the requirements for the application that can demonstrate academic preparedness is the completion of standardized testing.
+Although Stanford is test optional, one of the requirements for any college application that can demonstrate academic preparedness is the completion of standardized testing.
 There is no set score that must be achieved in order to be considered for admission to Stanford, and there is also no score that guarantees acceptance.

-Whether “is Stanford test optional”?, the admissions committee at Stanford takes into consideration all aspects of an applicant’s profile when making decisions about whether or not to offer them a place at the university.
+Whether Stanford is test optional or not, the admissions committee at Stanford takes into consideration all aspects of an applicant’s profile when making decisions about whether or not to offer them a place at the university.

 - A report from the school along with a letter of recommendation from the guidance counselor